plrang/CHIP8-Interpreter-Vanilla-Javascript/README.md

 To run open the **index.html** in a browser.

+## Keyboard Input

 Control with numpad keys, mapped in 'chip8CPUmod.js'.
-For example in "Space Invaders" use num5 as fire, num 4 and num6 as left / right.
+Example: "Space Invaders" use num5 as fire, num 4 and num6 as left / right.

+Additional Keys: P - pause, [ - back, ] - forward, Pause/Break - hold
+Those can be used while showing the code monitor.